Back to School

 Back to School Support

 Getting back to school or starting at a new school can be so exciting for young people and their families.
-For some however, the idea of returning to or starting at a new school in September can be a worrying time for so many reasons.
+For some however, the idea of returning to or starting at a new school in September can be a worrying time.

-Whether you’re a parent worried about the costs of your loved ones going back to school such as uniform and transport, or whether it’s a concern about a young person’s mental health, there can be lots of barriers to getting to school and we want to support you in any way that we can.
+Whether you’re a parent worried about the costs of uniforms and transport, or whether it’s a concern about a young person’s mental health, we've put together some vital information to help you along the way.

 There is lots of support available to access to help get children back to school in September.
 If you are looking for more general community support you can visit Your Community page.